0xSero/partisia-docs/zip-readme.md

 ## Prerequisites

 To develop and compile contracts for the Partisia Blockchain, you need to install Rust.
 To install Rust for you platform follow the instructions on <https://rustup.rs/>.

 To compile contracts you will also need to install [Git](https://git-scm.com/downloads).

 If you need to develop zero-knowledge contracts then you will also need to install [Java 17](https://openjdk.org/) to run the zk-compiler.

-**NB.** You must acquire *C++ build tools for Windows*, if you are working on Windows:
+If Working from a Windows machine you must [get Visual Studio with C++  build tools](https://visualstudio.microsoft.com/downloads/)
-[Download Visual Studio with C++](https://visualstudio.microsoft.com/downloads/) In Visual Studio Installer choose *Desktop development with C++*.
+- In Visual Studio Installer choose *Desktop development with C++*.

 ## Compile and install the cargo `partisia-contract` command